Paving-Base/APK-Installer/Helpers/How To Connect WSA/How To Connect WSA.md

 https://www.microsoft.com/store/apps/9P2JFQ43FPPG

 # Application Migration
-This app has been launched on the App Store, and will be distributed and updated through the App Store in the future.
-Please migrate to the App Store version in time.
+This app has been launched on the Microsoft Store, and will be distributed and updated through the Microsoft Store in the future.
+Please migrate to the Microsoft Store version in time.
 Store link: https://www.microsoft.com/store/apps/9P2JFQ43FPPG

 # 如何连接 Android 子系统